 Do you wonder what monthly amount your SSDI benefit will be?
 Do you wonder how you can calculate your disability benefit payment?
 Then, you have come to the right place.
 Because we have answers to your questions.

-Most people who receive SSDI get between $800 and $1,800 per month (the average for 2021 is $1,277).
-However, if you are receiving disability payments from other sources, your payment could be lower.
+Most people who receive SSDI benefits get between $800 and $1,800 per month (the average benefit for 2022 is $1,358).
+However, if you are receiving disability payments from other sources, your SSDI payment could be lower.

-The maximum benefit you could receive in 2020 was $3,011 per month.
+In 2020, the maximum monthly SSDI benefit you could receive was $3,011 per month.
 In 2021, the maximum payment went up to $3148.
-This year, in 2022, the maximum benefit a worker can receive in disability payments in 2021 is $3148.
+This year, in 2022, the maximum benefit a worker can receive in monthly disability payments is $3345.
 Most people do not receive the maximum SSD payment.
-Instead, they receive something between $800 per month and $1800 per month, because most people have average earnings.
+Instead, they receive an amount between $800 per month and $1800 per month, because most people have average earnings.

 Social Security bases your retirement and disability benefit payment on the amount of income on which you’ve paid Social Security taxes.
 SSA calls this “covered earnings.”
 Your average covered earnings over a period of years is known as your average indexed monthly earnings (AIME).
-The amount of SSD does not vary by state.
+Keep in mind that the amount of SSD does not vary by state.

-What you need to know is the more money you make when working, the more you monthly benefit amount will be.
+What you need to know is the more money you make when you are working, the more your monthly disability benefit payment will be.
 Also, if you do not return to work, your disability benefit will not change significantly over time.
 However, your SSD benefit will become your retirement benefit at full retirement age.

-Be Aware That Other Income May Reduce Your SSDI Payment
+Be Aware That Other Income May Reduce the Amount of Your SSDI Payment

-If you receive other government benefits, you could see a reduction in your monthly SSDI benefit could be reduced.
-Income sources that could affect your monthly SSD payment include:
+If you receive other government benefits, you could see a reduction in your monthly SSDI benefit.
+For example, income sources that could affect your monthly SSD payment include: